Wittyirdab/java-api-best-practices/README.md

 One underutilised aspect of JavaDoc is to use it to specify behavioral contracts.
 An example of a behavioral contract is the `Arrays.sort()` method, which guarantees it is 'stable' (that is, equal elements are not reordered).
 There is no way to easily specify this guarantee as part of the API itself (aside from making our API unwieldy, e.g. `Arrays.stableSort()`), but JavaDoc is an ideal location for this.

-However, if we add behavioral contracts as part of our API, this then becomes as much a part of our API as the API itself.
+However, if we add behavioral contracts as part of our JavaDoc, this then becomes as much a part of our API as the API itself.
 We can not change this behavioral contract with the same level of consideration, as it will potentially cause downstream issues for your users.

 ### JavaDoc Tags